Mr. Kyle Style's

 Make it a great week to learn some new and great things!

 WEEK 10.
 Perseverance continued effort to do or achieve something despite difficulties, failure, or opposition: the action or condition or an instance of persevering : steadfastness…

 It's starting...the dreaded zombie like behavior that takes over most elementary age students as the scary day of Halloween quickly approaches.

-Symptoms include: dazed looks, answering teachers questions with, "Huh?!", making funny and strange noises, unconsciously wondering around the classroom, asking to go use the restroom repeatedly as soon as a lesson starts or immediately after a recess or after walking right by the restrooms when coming back from a pull out, not turning in assigned work, and digging through their desk while the teacher is explaining a lesson.
+Symptoms include: dazed looks, answering teachers questions with, "Huh?! and Wha?!", making weird and really strange noises, unconsciously wondering around the classroom, asking to go use the restroom repeatedly as soon as a lesson starts or immediately after a recess and especially after walking right by the restrooms when coming back from a pull out, not turning in assigned work, and digging through their desk while the teacher is explaining a lesson.

-The reason: It took me many year of teaching and researching October student behavior ( aka...OSB) to finally crack this code...but I did it!!!
-It's candy!
+It took me many year of teaching and researching October Student Behavior ( aka...OSB) to finally crack this code...

 5 Ways to ease the OSB symptoms:

 1. Never allow your children to know where you have hidden the Halloween candy!

 2. Never assume that they do not know that you have hidden candy in the house...they know!

 3. Do not hide candy in the house!
 I'd give you ideas of where to hide the goods, but the students might actually read these weekly updates and that could turn everything upside down.
 Berrrr, sends spines down my shivers!!